 Bottom line – when you mix SPF with moisturiser you dilute its sun protection factor and you have no idea of knowing whether you’ve created SPF 12 or SPF 2.

-Instead, you could make your sunscreen easier to apply by using a lower SPF more frequently, or by choosing a spray on sunscreen such as the Vichy Ideal Soleil Hydrating Mist SPF30 200ml (£16.50/200ml).
+Instead, you could make your sunscreen easier to apply by using a lower SPF more frequently, or by choosing a spray on sunscreen.
+If you’re not sure where to start or if your current sunscreen is the best fit for you – i’m here to help.

 3. What is the difference between chemical sunscreen and physical sunscreen?